Contracts creation guide

 DescriptionExample

-The additional window will appear, where you will be able to provide the number of kilometers to consume:
+An additional window will appear, where you can provide the number of kilometers to consume:

-What's more, you can add a number of reports to create if applicable:
+You can also add a number of reports to create if applicable:

 You can see how these limits are displayed on the user end from the Dashboard: